odeonus/beyondcoin-BYND/README.md

 What is Beyondcoin?
 ----------------

 Beyondcoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
+Instead, Beyondcoin uses a variant of Scrypt as its proof of work (POW).
 Taking development cues from Tenebrix, Litecoin, and Dogecoin.
 Beyondcoin currently employs a simplified variant of scrypt.

 [https://beyondcoin.org](https://beyondcoin.org).